AllenBiju/ML-Sentiment-Analysis/README.md

 # Ensemble Learning Sentiment Analysis

 In this project we create an ensemble learning ML model to predict the sentiment (Positive/Negative) of a news article.
-We have 3 Main files
+It consists of 3 main files-
-- bbc.py
+- lablel_data.py
 - train.py
-- sentiment.py
+- test_sentiment.py

 #### lablel_data.py